tclark/op-intermediate-app-dev/22-databases/22-databases.md

 ## Session 22 :  Databases and ORM

 ### Introduction
 Many of the applications that we build and maintain need to store and retrieve data, often in large amounts.
 Databases, especially relational databases, are one of our primary tools for handling such data.
-So it’s not surprising that we have developed a lot of tooling to help work with relational databases in our code.
+So it's not surprising that we have developed a lot of tooling to help work with relational databases in our code.
 Note that while we are focussing on relational databases today, most of the principles we're discussing hold for other types of databases.

 The match between objects that hold data and relational database records is not perfect.
 The tools that help manage the connections between the two are generally described as *Object Relational Mapping* (ORM).